dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 		-p ./data/ivar/variants/${outName}.variants
 done
 ```
+Variant call files for all segments have been generated and stored in `./data/ivar/consensus/`

 > **Note:** *Takes about 40 Seconds*
-### Step 18: Coverting variant files from .tsv to vcf (Variant Call Format) - needed in downstream steps
+### Step 18: Converting variant files from .tsv to vcf (Variant Call Format) - needed in downstream steps
 ```
 for varFile in $(find ./data/ivar/variants -name "*.variants.tsv") do